Why Most Leadership Programs Don’t Change Behavior

 “If it didn’t change Monday, it didn’t work.”

-I come back to it often when I think about leadership development—what makes a program feel meaningful in the moment and what actually makes it stick once people are back in the reality of work.
+I come back to that phrase often when I think about leadership development—what makes a program feel meaningful in the moment and what actually makes it stick once people are back in the reality of work.

 I’ve seen leadership programs that were thoughtful, engaging and full of insight.
 The conversations were honest.
 The room had energy.
 People were reflecting, connecting and leaving with good intentions.